-Most recently, Ross in April 2016 won an astonishing $44.1 million verdict on behalf of a Philadelphia woman who suffered a brain injury as a result of medical negligence at the Hospital of the University of Pennsylvania.
+Ross won an astonishing $44.1 million verdict on behalf of a Philadelphia woman who suffered a brain injury as a result of medical negligence at the Hospital of the University of Pennsylvania.

 Ross convinced the jury that doctors at the hospital failed to recognize the adverse reaction Andrea Tate was having to the anti-coagulant drug heparin before she suffered a catastrophic brain hemorrhage in September 2011.
 As a result, Tate is unable to feed herself, walk or use the toilet.

 The outcome in Tate v.
 Hospital of the University of Pennsylvania was the largest medical malpractice verdict in Pennsylvania in 2016, and was more than double the top medical malpractice award in the state for all of 2015, according to The Legal Intelligencer (read about the case).

 Over the past two years alone, Ross recovered well in excess of $100 million on behalf of individual clients.